yeesian/ArchGDAL.jl/docs/src/tables.md

 A table-like source implementing Tables.jl interface can be converted to a layer, provided that:
 - Geometry columns are of type `<: Union{IGeometry, Nothing,  Missing}`
 - Object contains at least one column of geometries
-- Non geometry columns contains types handled by GDAL (e.g. not `Int128` nor composite type)
+- Non geometry columns contain types handled by GDAL (e.g. not `Int128` nor composite type)

-_Note: as geometries and fields are stored separately in GDAL features, the backward conversion of the layer won't have the same column ordering.
+_Note: As geometries and fields are stored separately in GDAL features, the backward conversion of the layer won't have the same column ordering.
 Geometry columns will be the first columns._

 ```@repl tables
 df = DataFrame([